Presently, there are two flags available:

-The Threefold Hope flag can be ordered as printed fabric at Spoonflower (click here to go to the ordering page).
+The LiLiPoH flag can be ordered as printed fabric at Spoonflower (click here to go to the ordering page).
 The fabric has a similar weight as a bedsheet.
 Two of the edges of the design will need to be cut out with scissors.

 The cloth is at the minimum list price.
 The designer's fee, which is required by the printer, goes towards Threefold Now's further work.